-The Colorado Transportation Commission and the CDOT have a continuing duty of performance based multimodal planning for the statewide transportation system, promulgating rules and regulations for the statewide transportation planning process, identifying potential transportation issues of statewide interest, reconciling conflicts between regional transportation plans and transportation improvement programs, and consolidating regional plans into a comprehensive statewide plan and statewide transportation improvement program.
-In carrying out its duties the CDOT will coordinate and partner with the PPACG on activities within the Colorado Springs Transportation Management Area.
+The Colorado Transportation Commission and the CDOT have a continuing duty of performance based multimodal planning for the statewide transportation system, promulgating rules and regulations for the statewide transportation planning process, identifying potential transportation issues of statewide interest, reconciling conflicts between regional transportation plans and transportation improvement programs, and consolidating regional plans and programs into a comprehensive statewide plan and statewide transportation improvement program (STIP).
+In carrying out its duties, the CDOT will coordinate, cooperate and partner with PPACG on activities within the PPACG planning region.

-The PPACG is the agency responsible for performance based multimodal metropolitan transportation planning and programming for the Colorado Springs Transportation Management Area pursuant to state and federal law and regulation.
-The PPACG will carry out its responsibilities with a process deemed appropriate and consistent with applicable laws and regulations.
-In carrying out its duties the PPACG will coordinate and partner with the City of Colorado Springs and the CDOT on transportation planning and programming activities.
+PPACG is the agency responsible for performance based multimodal metropolitan transportation planning and programming for the PPACG transportation planning region pursuant to state and federal law and regulation.
+PPACG will carry out its responsibilities with a process deemed appropriate by the PPACG Board of Directors and consistent with applicable laws and regulations.
+In carrying out its duties, PPACG will coordinate and partner with the City and CDOT on transportation planning and programming activities.

-The PPACG and the CDOT will coordinate on performance data, measures, targets and reporting mechanisms within the Colorado Springs Transportation Management Area that are necessary to meet the requirements of federal statute and regulations as outlined in Section F of this MOA below.
+PPACG and the CDOT will coordinate on performance data, measures, targets, and reporting mechanisms within the MPO planning region that are necessary to meet the requirements of federal statute and regulations as outlined in Section F of this MOA below.

-The PPACG and the CDOT will coordinate, as appropriate, public involvement for regional and statewide transportation plans and TIPs.
-The CDOT will coordinate its project prioritization and programming process with the PPACG RTP and TIP development process to ensure that the CDOT projects identified for the TIP are consistent with the adopted RTP.
+PPACG and the CDOT will coordinate, as appropriate, public involvement for regional and statewide transportation plans and TIPs.
+The CDOT will coordinate its project prioritization and programming process with the PPACG RTP and TIP development processes to ensure that the CDOT projects identified for the TIP are consistent with the adopted PPACG RTP and have met air quality conformity if necessary.